 - 1. Anything covering the head (hats, hoods, etc.) will not be worn inside the building, as this is not demonstrating proper manners. - 2.
 All shirts/blouses or other "tops" must cover the top of the shoulder.
 Sleeveless shirts WILL be permitted.
 Muscle shirts, spaghetti straps, etc. will not be permitted. - 3.
 Undergarments will be properly covered by appropriate clothing. - 4.
 Clothing that inappropriately exposes body area, as with cropped tops that expose midriffs, may not be worn. - 5.
-Shorts, dresses and skirts must be worn so they naturally hang below fingertips' length. - 6.
-Shorts, dresses and skirts CANNOT have holes above fingertips' length. - 7.
+Shorts, dresses and skirts must be worn so they naturally fall to mid-thigh or longer. - 6.
+Shorts, pants, dresses and skirts CANNOT have holes above mid-thigh. - 7.
 Bike shorts (ex.
 Spandex) or ripped shorts are not permitted. - 8.
 Students wearing transparent blouses MUST wear proper garments underneath.
 Blouses cut extremely low in front or in back are not permitted. - 9.
 Clothing, buttons, or other insignia are inappropriate if they are intended to mock, ridicule, or otherwise deliberately demean or provoke others because of race, religion, national origin, or individual views. - 10.
 Any clothing that presents a safety hazard or interferes with the educational process may not be worn. - 11.
 Clothing with words or pictures that contain sexual reference, either explicit or implied, may not be worn. - 12.
 Regulations prohibit student dress and grooming practices that promote or advertise the use of drugs including alcohol, gang paraphernalia, violence or discrimination. - 13.
 Clothing containing vulgar or obscene messages may not be worn. - 14.
-Chains (i.e. wallet chains), studs, or other exposed metal which can cause personal injury or damage to school property are not permitted.
+Chains (i.e. wallet chains), studs, or other exposed metal which can cause personal injury or damage to school property are not permitted. - 15.
+Bandanas are not permitted to be worn or publicly displayed